iljapanic/iljapanic-me/_md/projects.md

 # Things I'm Working On #

-Here are some of the long-term projects that I'm actively involved in.
-It includes both personal projects that I've started and collective projects that I contribute to.
-If you are working on something and think I could be of help, don't hesitate to [get in touch](mailto:hello@iljapanic.me).
+Here you will find some of the projects that I'm involved in.
+Client work I did was confidential for the most part.
+So what you see here is mostly personal and collective projects.
+[Get in touch](mailto:hello@iljapanic.me) if you would like my help with your project/idea or would like to get involved in some of the projects listed here.